sulincix/debian-subsystem/Readme.md

 If you need full **/proc** isolation, you must run `mount -t proc proc /proc` command in debian subsystem with root.

-If you want to run command on debian subsystem shell, you should use `debian <<< command` or `echo "command" | debian`.

 If you want to run command on host system from debian subsystem, you should use `hostctl command` command.
-This command cannot generate any output and input.

-You should open `~/.local/hostctl.log` file to see hostctl-daemon logs.

 If you want to remove debian installation, you must run first `debian-umount` then `rm -rf /var/debian/`.